danygold/fx-moshi/README.md

 ## Download

 You can manually download the JAR from
-[Maven Central](https://repo1.maven.org/maven2/io/danygold/danygold/fx-moshi/), otherwise you can use a build tool-
+[Maven Central](https://repo1.maven.org/maven2/io/danygold/danygold/fx-moshi/), otherwise you can use a build tool

 ### Gradle